-Around this time last year, you traveled to Pittsburgh for (a martial arts conference) and awards ceremony and took the time to see me and help me with my (serious) knee problems.
-(You skipped getting your own award to give me a private appointment).
+Around this time last year, you traveled to Pittsburgh for a martial arts event and took the time to see me and help me with my serious knee problems.
+You skipped getting your award to give me a private appointment, still in your competition uniform.
 I wanted to update you with my progress.

 I am 95% pain free now and extremely active :)